gervislm/todoMachine/README.md

 ---

-We hope you enjoy working on this project and that it is useful for your task management needs with React!
+I hope you enjoy working on this project and that it is useful for your task management needs with React!
 If you have any questions or problems, feel free to create an issue in the repository.